handrew/wordcel/docs/dag.md

 2. Edit the resulting yaml file according to your needs.
 You can use `wordcel dag visualize your_yaml_file.yaml visualization.png --custom-nodes /path/to/your/nodes.py` to save an image of your DAG to inspect visually.

-3. Once you are satisified, you can run `wordcel dag execute your_yaml_file.yaml --verbose` to run the DAG and get a nice output.
+3. Once you are satisfied, you can run `wordcel dag execute your_yaml_file.yaml --verbose` to run the DAG and get a nice output.

+The `--config` param for `execute` can be used to do a simple string template substitution in the YAML, in case you want to be able to pass in variables in the CLI at runtime.
+You might use:

+`wordcel dag execute pipeline.yaml -c key_to_replace your_value -c another_key another_value` to substitute `"${key_to_replace}"` and `"${another_key}"` wherever you it is found in the `pipeline.yaml` file.

+Similarly `--input` or `-i` can be used to give values to the DAG as if you were running `.execute(input_data=input_data)` in Python code, though it is not very ergonomic to give more complex values.

 ## DAG Configuration (YAML)